Leedeng/SauvolaNet/README.md

 pip install parse
 ```

-2. Then play with the provided ipython notebook.
+Then play with the provided ipython notebook

+Alternatively, one may play with the inference code using this google colab link.

 # Concat